nnewman1/m3n0sd0n4ld.github.io/thm/Empline/index.md

 Edit the file "*/etc/passwd*" and create the user "*m3n0sd0n4ld*", add the password hash and give it the root suid and save the file.
 ![](23.png)

-We authenticate with the user "*m3n0sd0n4ld*", we see that we are root and we read the root.txt flag
+We authenticate with the user "*m3n0sd0n4ld*", we see that we are root and we read the root.txt flag.
 ![](24.png)

 ---